kotogavr/kotogavr-blog/src/content/blog/ruby-on-rails-daisyui-setup.md

 ---
-title: "Ruby on Rails DaisyUI Setup Without JS.
+title: "Ruby on Rails DaisyUI Setup.
 The Most Elegant Way.
 Bonus: icons"
 description: Easily set up DaisyUI in your Rails project with my guide.
 Perfect for those who want to avoid unnecessary Node.js packages and maintain a clean interface written in Ruby.
 No need to install JavaScript at all.
 Enjoy a streamlined, efficient setup without the bloat.
 tags: ["Ruby on Rails"]
 image: { src: "./ruby-on-rails-daisyui-setup.png", alt: "alt text" }